CHERRY CREEK CENTER

 The old open-air complex had been in various stages of abandonment since the late 1970s.
 Its "Denver Dry" had been rebranded as a May D & F in 1987.
 This store relocated into the new enclosed mall.
 In 1995, the original open-air mall was renovated, retenanted and renamed CHERRY CREEK WEST.
 Stores now fronted toward the outside of the complex, with entries along the central court area being sealed off.

 The old Denver Dry-May D & F became a Bed, Bath & Beyond.
 The north store block now housed Canyon Cafe, Tower Records and Romano's Macaroni Grill.
-The south block contained a (21,000 square foot) Foley's Home Store, which opened on May 4, 1995, and (17,400 square foot) Cost Plus World Market, dedicated on June 1st of the same year.
+The south block contained a (21,000 square foot) Foley's Home Store, which opened on May 4, 1995, and (17,400 square foot) Cost Plus World Market.
+This store was dedicated on June 1st of the same year.

-In the mid-2000s, the circa-1954 Sears (north of CHERRY CREEK WEST) was remodeled and incorporated into a high-end, mixed-use development.
+In the early 2000s, the circa-1954 Sears (north of CHERRY CREEK WEST) was remodeled and incorporated into a high-end, mixed-use development.
 Encompassing the entire 9.5-acre Sears site, CLAYTON LANE was built by the Denver-based Nicholas Partnership and dedicated in November 2004.

 In addition to Sears, the 700,000 square foot complex included a 4-star J.W.
 Marriott hotel, Janus Capital World Headquarters office tower and 5-floor luxury condominium.
 Within its 334,800 square feet of retail were stores such as a (37,100 square foot) Crate & Barrel, (12,300 square foot) Orvis and (53,100 square foot) Whole Foods Market.
 CLAYTON LANE was acquired by a joint partnership of Stamford, Connecticut-based AmCap, Incorporated and Los Angeles-based Hart Realty Advisors in 2006.

-In December 2020, Taubman Centers merged with Indianapolis-based Simon Property Group, with CHERRY CREEK CENTER and CHERRY CREEK WEST becoming a Simon-Taubman holding.
-In late 2021, formal plans were announced for the redevelopment of the CHERRY CREEK WEST complex.
-A New Urbanism-style collection of retail, restaurants and high-end apartments would replace the open-air mall, which would be completely demolished.
+In December 2020, Taubman Centers merged with the Indianapolis-based Simon Property Group, with CHERRY CREEK CENTER and CHERRY CREEK WEST becoming a Simon-Taubman holding.
+In late 2021, formal plans were announced for the redevelopment of CHERRY CREEK WEST.
+A collection of high-rise apartments and office towers will replace the open-air mall, which will be razed.
+Demolition is scheduled to commence in the fall of 2025.

 Sources: